GehadSalemFekry/RISCV-Simulator/README.md

 # RISCV Assembly Simulator
 A RISC-V RV32I Assembly simulator implemented using C++ for the main 40 instructions of the RISC-V language.
-It helps traicing the RISC-V programs by showing the contents of registers along with the memory after each instruction execution.
+It helps tracing the RISC-V programs by showing the contents of registers along with the memory after each instruction execution.
 For more information about the details of the project, please refer to the project report.

 ## Features
 * Simulate the RISC-V Assembly instructions